-(G) Reserved for future use.
+G. Reserved for future use.

-(H) "H" definitions:
+H. "H" Definitions.

-- (1) "Harbored" means the feeding or sheltering of an animal for three consecutive days or more. - (2) "Horse" means an animal of the genus Equus, including horses, mules, donkeys, and burros. - (3) "Household pets" means domestic animals ordinarily permitted in a place of residence, kept for company and pleasure, such as dogs, cats, domestic birds, guinea pigs, white rats, rabbits, mice, and other similar animals generally considered by the public to be kept as pets, excluding fowl.
-For one-family residences, a combination of dogs or cats is not to exceed the maximum of four total, two rabbits maximum, domestic birds and other similar animals are permitted, where the total number of animals in one place of residence shall not exceed ten.
+- 1. "Harbored" means the feeding or sheltering of an animal for three (3) consecutive days or more. - 2.
+"Horse" means an animal of the genus Equus, including horses, mules, donkeys, and burros. - 3.
+"Household pets" means domestic animals ordinarily permitted in a place of residence, kept for company and pleasure, such as dogs, cats, domestic birds, guinea pigs, white rats, rabbits, mice, and other similar animals generally considered by the public to be kept as pets, excluding fowl. - I. Reserved for future use. - J. Reserved for future use. - K. Reserved for future use.